zhangjianxing/CarND-Behavioral-Cloning-P3/README.md

 * I random choose center/left/right camera and tune the steering angle by 0.2 as mentioned in class.

+* I found the left/right camera is kind of 60 pixels shift from center camera.
+Thus, I randomly shift the chosen camera image by -60\~60 pixels and correct the steering angle by -0.2\~0.2.
+Thus, we can further augment the data.

 ```python
 import numpy as np
 import cv2